BobbyCannon/Sproto/README.md

 *Custom Data Types*

-Samples for adding custome OSC types can be found in the Sproto.Tests project.
-See "TestOScType.cs" for an example.
+Samples for adding custom OSC types can be found in the Sproto.Tests project.
+See "SampleCustomValue.cs" for an example used in "SampleOscCommand.cs" command.

 ### References